-The skewness of the 20 highest waves in subplot (a) scatter from almost 0 to almost 1.
-As indicated in the simulations in Section 2, we would expect the skewness to also have a limiting value.
-Clearly, however, such a limit is not a very robust breaking characteristic.
-Also in the top row of subplots, asymmetry is scattered from $A_s = -0.33$ to $A_s = 0.75$ (b), with a possible dependence of S_k on A_s in panel (d).
+The skewness of the 20 highest waves in figure 10(a) scatter from almost 0 to almost 1.
+As indicated in the simulations in §2, we would expect the skewness to also have a limiting value.
+Clearly, however, such a limit is not a robust breaking characteristic.
+Asymmetry is also scattered, from $A_s = -0.33$ to $A_s = 0.75$ (figure 10b).

-A robust property of the breaking, in panel (c), is the wave frequency.
-The scatter of this property is small, with all the values falling into a range from f = 2 to 2.08 Hz (from 1.11 to 1.16 IMF).
+A robust property of the breaking, in figure 10(c), is the wave frequency.
+The scatter of this property is small, with all the values falling into a range from f=2 to 2.08 Hz (from 1.11 to 1.16 IMF).
 Thus, the wave clearly reduces in length prior to collapse.
 We should mention that the measured steepness $\epsilon = kH/2$ is the physical rear-face steepness, and therefore the effect of period contraction has already been accounted for.